uakfdotb/ghostpp/readme.txt

 1.)
 You can only use automatic matchmaking with a MySQL database.
 SQLite databases are not supported.
 2.)
 You can only use automatic matchmaking with custom (e.g. non-melee) maps.
 3.)
-You can only use automatic matchmaking with a single battle.net connection.
-You cannot use GHost++'s multirealm feature with automatic matchmaking.
+You must specify the "map_matchmakingcategory" value in your map config file.
 4.)
-You must specify the "map_matchmakingcategory" value in your map config file.
-5.)
 You must specify the "map_defaultplayerscore" value in your map config file (this is used when balancing the teams).

 Here's how it works: